openhive-network/wax-doc/src/typescript/transaction-and-operation/index.md

 label: Blockchain data types
 ---

-# Transaction and Operation Representation in the Hive Ecosystem
+# Hive Protocol: Transaction and Operations

-In the Hive ecosystem, transactions, operations and their properties (i.e. assets) are represented using specific types and data structures defined inside the Hive Protocol library (reference implemenation is in C++).
-To ensure consistency and accuracy across applications, the Wax library includes language independent definitions (defined using ProtoBuf technology) of such entities, finally resulting in generated code specific to chosen execution environment (here is a Typescript language).
+Hive transactions, operations and their properties (i.e. assets) are represented using specific types and data structures defined inside the Hive Protocol library.
+These objects are initially defined using Protobuf, and language-specific versions are generated from the Protobuf code.
 This standardized representation allows for seamless integration and interoperability among various services and tools within the ecosystem.
-It also simplifies usage of such types due to ability to directly share comments and other documentation directly into Typescript generated code.
-(NEEDS DISCUSSION)

 ## Transactions